-5.1.1 The proposal is for the construction of a rear extension.
-The proposed ground floor plan is included as Appendix E and the footprint has been added to the survey drawing, along with tree details, to create the Tree Protection Plan attached as Appendix A.
+5.1.1 The proposal is for the construction of an extension at 50 Cheney Street.
+The proposed site plan is included as Appendix F and the footprint of the extension has been added to the survey drawing, along with tree details, to create the Tree Protection Plan attached as Appendix A.